mcc450/mcc450.github.io/Bellabeat_Case_Study.md

 ## 1. Summary

-Bellabeat is a high-tech manufacturer of health-focused products for women.
+<p>Bellabeat is a high-tech manufacturer of health-focused products for women.
 They are small but have potential to become a major player in the global smart device market.
 This analysis is designed to discover trends that will unlock growth opportunities for the company.
 Bellabeat offers wearable smart devices as a watch, water bottle, and bracelet, necklace, or clip that track activity, sleep, stress, and water intake.
-All devices connect to their Bellabeat app which provides users with the data collected, menstrual cycle, and recommendations based on user data.
+All devices connect to their Bellabeat app which provides users with the data collected, menstrual cycle, and recommendations based on user data.</p>
-This analysis will be done in Excel and focus on how trends and connections in the activity and wellness data can help advertise to consumer needs and possibly retool their app product to better meet consumer demands.
+<p>This analysis will be done in Excel and focus on how trends and connections in the activity and wellness data can help advertise to consumer needs and possibly retool their app product to better meet consumer demands.</p>

 ## 2. Ask
 ### 2.1 Business Task
 Identify trends in how consumers use non-Bellabeat smart devices and apply insights to Bellabeat's marketing strategy.
 Stakeholders
-•	Urška Sršen - Co founder and Chief Creative Officer.
-Looking for growth opportunities through analysis of fitness data
+<ul>Urška Sršen - Co founder and Chief Creative Officer.
+Looking for growth opportunities through analysis of fitness data</ul>
-•	Sando Mur - Mathematician and Co-founder.
-Executive team.
+<ul>Sando Mur - Mathematician and Co-founder.
+Executive team.</ul>
-•	Bellabeat Marketing Analytics Team
+<ul>Bellabeat Marketing Analytics Team</ul>

 ### 2.2 Initial Questions
 1. Most popular day for logged activities?